Department of Psychology

 PSY 3323.
 Evolution and Behavior.

-The course provides a contemporary understanding of human behaviors, emotions, and cognitions through an examination of Darwin’s theories of natural selection, sexual selection, and mental evolution.
+This course provides a contemporary understanding of human behavior and cognition through an examination of Darwin’s theories of evolution, including natural selection, sexual selection, and mental evolution.
+Students assess both historical and contemporary research related to intersections between evolutionary theory and human behavior and cognition.
+Course discussions focus on the application of interdisciplinary approaches to evaluating and studying human behavior and cognition.
 Relevant interdisciplinary perspectives from philosophy, history, anthropology, archaeology, biology, ethology, and genetics are incorporated.
 Prerequisites: PSY 1300 and PSY 3300 both with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.